Warus15/JavaAcademy_GUI/README.md

 There are no special assumptions other than the given.
 In the first screen user has to enter keyword (like "logic"), and choose a file with data that he wants to analyze.
 It doesn't matter whether data contain special characters or not, or whether there is an empty line between sentences.

-Note that if sentence doesn't contain key characters, the TableView will be empty, but there will be total frequency 0.0 at the bottom.
+Note, that if sentence doesn't contain key characters, the TableView will be empty, but there will be total frequency 0.0 at the bottom.

 3. Used technologies